Analysis | How the GOP is trying to justify its Supreme Court reversal

 At times, Republicans and their allies have made a pretty simple and transparent argument: We have the power to do what we want.

 One key figure notably making that argument over the weekend was Sen. Lamar Alexander (R-Tenn.).
-Some critics of this gambit hoped he might hold out, given he’s retiring this year and is known as an institutionalist.
+Some critics of this gambit hoped he might hold out, given that he’s retiring this year and is known as an institutionalist.
 But Alexander erased any doubts about whose side he’s on with this statement.

 “No one should be surprised that a Republican Senate majority would vote on a Republican President’s Supreme Court nomination, even during a presidential election year,” Alexander said.
 “The Constitution gives senators the power to do it.
 The voters who elected them expect it.”